-13 INTEREST-BEARING LOANS AND BORROWINGS (CONTINUED)
+12. INTEREST-BEARING LOANS AND BORROWINGS (CONTINUED)

-The mortgage-backed fixed rate Notes are due in 2073 The interest rate applicable on the Notes up to and including the period ending 28 February 2028 is 4 50% per annum.
-Thereafter, the interest rate applicable to the Notes will be 5 50% per annum until 2073 when the Notes become due
+The mortgage-backed floating rate Notes are due in 2073.
+The interest rate applicable on the Notes up to and including the interest period ending in the quarter to 28 February 2028 is 60% of the three-month LIBOR rate for Sterling deposits less 0.30% per annum.
+Thereafter, the interest rate applicable to the Notes will be 60% of the three-month LIBOR rate for Sterling deposits plus 0.10% per annum.

 The Notes carry, in addition to interest, rights to receive certain amounts calculated by reference to the value of shared appreciation proceeds received from redeemed mortgages.
 The Notes are subject to mandatory part redemption from time to time based on the level of redeemed mortgages and can be redeemed in full, in certain circumstances, at the option of the Company.
-The Notes are secured on the mortgage portfolio and certain other assets of the Company.
+The Notes are secured on the mortgage portfolio, the GIC and certain other assets of the Company.

-14 SHARED APPRECIATION RIGHTS PAYABLE
+13. SHARED APPRECIATION RIGHTS PAYABLE